maikeriva/privategooglecalendars/readme.txt

 == Changelog ==

+= 20200115 =
+* Bug when submitting settings where file select input was not correctly checked, now this check is disabled because we can also have public calendars.
+* Added a Plugin settings link to the plugin page.

 = 20200114 =
 * You can now specify title and color for public calendars.
 * Bug in widget fixed: when no private calendar was selected in settings, all private calendars were displayed in the widget form.